 - MKTG 4890 Marketing Management (capstone--must be taken in residence) 3 s.h.

 - Select three courses from the following: 9 s.h.

 - MKTG 3363 Advertising Management

 - MKTG 3366 International Marketing

 Supply Chain Management

-Professional Accounting and Business Economics majors are eligible for the Supply Chain Management concentration.
+Business Administration majors are eligible for the Supply Chain Management concentration.
 This concentration emphasizes cross functional activities in managing stages of production and distribution.
 It takes a strategic and application oriented view of operations, resources, services and flow of goods.
 This concentration prepares students to enter positions in procurement, demand planning, inventory, management, quality control, logistics, freight management, and other related areas.

 Course Requirements (Fall 2019)